mincong-h/mincong-h.github.io/README.md

 ### Querying Documents

-The search feature is powered by Blogsearch (`jimi`), a custom search solution that I created based on Java, OpenAPI and Elasticsearch.
+The search feature is powered by Nanosearch (`nanosearch`), a custom search solution that I created based on Java, OpenAPI and Elasticsearch.

 ## Assets